awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 + `Stopped`
 + `Stopping`

-These statuses come directly from the Amazon SageMaker official [API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_DescribeTrainingJob.html#SageMaker-DescribeTrainingJob-response-TrainingJobStatus)\.
+These statuses come directly from the SageMaker official [API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_DescribeTrainingJob.html#SageMaker-DescribeTrainingJob-response-TrainingJobStatus)\.

-In addition to the official Amazon SageMaker status, it is possible for `STATUS` to be `SynchronizingK8sJobWithSageMaker`\.
+In addition to the official SageMaker status, it is possible for `STATUS` to be `SynchronizingK8sJobWithSageMaker`\.
 This means that the operator has not yet processed the job\.

 #### Secondary Status Values<a name="secondary-status-values"></a>

-The secondary statuses come directly from the Amazon SageMaker official [API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_DescribeTrainingJob.html#SageMaker-DescribeTrainingJob-response-SecondaryStatus)\.
+The secondary statuses come directly from the SageMaker official [API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_DescribeTrainingJob.html#SageMaker-DescribeTrainingJob-response-SecondaryStatus)\.
 They contain more granular information about the status of the job\.

 ### Describe a Training Job<a name="describe-a-training-job"></a>